PatSunter/credo/README.txt

 Acknowledgements
 ----------------

+We kindly acknowledge the funding support of the Monash University Simulation And Modelling (SAM) node by AuScope Limited in facilitating the development of CREDO.

-We kindly acknowledge the funding support of AuScope Limited, part of the Australian Federal Government's National Collaborative Research Infrastructure Strategy (NCRIS) program.
+AuScope is part of the Australian Federal Government's National Collaborative Research Infrastructure Strategy (NCRIS) program.

 Change logs
 -----------